My Drug And Alcohol Problem

-Was Similar To These Stories!
+Was Similar To This!

 Yes, I Needed Help Badly!

 My name is Bill Greguska.
 When I was 13 years old, living in Milwaukee, I started using alcohol and drugs, mainly out of curiosity and peer pressure.

 My drug and alcohol problem by the time I was 16 was beginning to spiral downwards, that took ten years to get myself out of with God’s help.
 It was not until I was 26 that I realized I needed help badly, then things started to work out.
 I was sick and tired, of being sick and tired!

 My alcohol and drug abuse were considerable problems in my life that I was very fortunate and blessed to recover from.
 Can you relate to my story yet?